Source guide

 How to read DC pest complaint hotspots before renting

 DC 311 publishes pest-related service requests through the District's ArcGIS service.
-RentSift uses those records as a prompt for property-specific questions, not as a neighborhood verdict.
+RentSift uses those nearby records as a prompt for questions during a walkthrough and to management, not as a property-level finding or neighborhood verdict.
 Here is what the source can and cannot support.

 The data source and methodology